 It’s for people like my mom that I do what I do.
 I am not a scientist.
 I will never find the cure for Alzheimer’s.
 But, as a communicator, I chose to specialize in healthcare communications almost 20 years ago over other industries like fashion, travel, or manufacturing, so that I could contribute in some small way to the pursuit of science.
-I recently joined Worldwide Clinical Trials, where I surround myself with front-line scientific and therapeutic experts who run clinical trials for Alzheimer’s and other dementias, oncologic and rare diseases, and so many other indications affecting patients and their loved ones around the globe.
+I joined Worldwide Clinical Trials over a year ago, where I surround myself with front-line scientific and therapeutic experts who run clinical trials for Alzheimer’s and other dementias, oncologic and rare diseases, and so many other indications affecting patients and their loved ones around the globe.
 Worldwide has a 40-year track record of clinical trial excellence, and we aren’t giving up.
 I’m incredibly inspired by the drive and commitment of my colleagues.

 When I think of my mom, I often recall a beautiful sunny day in Raleigh, NC, with the bluest of skies and without a cloud in sight.
 I can hear her voice saying poignantly, “Look at that sky, Karen Ann.
 Have you ever seen a sky so blue?
 Isn’t it incredible?
 I don’t have many of these kinds of days left.
 Promise me, you’ll make each of your days count.”